dewan-ahmed/argocd-applicationset-demo/README.md

 - clusterrole named **argocd-manager-role**
 - clusterrolebinding named **argocd-manager-role-binding**

+2. How is Flux CD similar or different from Argo CD?

+--> [This](https://luktom.net/en/e1683-argocd-vs-flux) article does an excellent job at answeing the same question.

-2. What happens when an ApplicationSet is deleted?
+3. .
+What happens when an ApplicationSet is deleted?

 --> When an ApplicationSet is deleted, the following occurs (in rough order):